QubesOS/qubes-doc/user/templates/windows/windows-qubes-4-0.rst

-Finally, increase the VMís ``qrexec_timeout``: in case you happen to get a BSOD or a similar crash in the VM, utilities like chkdsk wonít complete on restart before qrexec_timeout automatically halts the VM.
+Finally, increase the VM‚Äôs ``qrexec_timeout``: in case you happen to get a BSOD or a similar crash in the VM, utilities like chkdsk won‚Äôt complete on restart before qrexec_timeout automatically halts the VM.
 That can really put the VM in a totally unrecoverable state, whereas with higher qrexec_timeout, chkdsk or the appropriate utility has plenty of time to fix the VM.
-Note that Qubes Windows Tools also require a larger timeout to move the user profiles to the private volume the first time the VM reboots after the toolsí installation.
+Note that Qubes Windows Tools also require a larger timeout to move the user profiles to the private volume the first time the VM reboots after the tools‚Äô installation.

 .. code:: console